O'Connor Logo

 Understanding GA4's three-model system connects directly to the "Know What is Working" stage of your growth flywheel.
 Here's what I tell every client during their first GA4 strategy session:

 The key insight is this: the "confusion" becomes clarity once you know what each column represents.
+Most businesses I work with spend months fighting the system instead of leveraging its multi-dimensional insights.

-Stop comparing apples to oranges: Your sessions data and conversion data use different models.
+Your sessions data and conversion data use different models.
 Accept this or change your Key Events to Last-Click if you want consistency.

-Use the mismatch strategically: If Email shows low sessions but high revenue attribution, you know it's an assist channel.
+If Email shows low sessions but high revenue attribution, you know it's an assist channel.
 Double down on email nurturing.

-Track your actual customer journeys: The fractional conversions show how customers really move through your funnel.
+The fractional conversions show how customers really move through your funnel.
 Most touch multiple channels before buying.

-Optimise based on contribution, not just last touch: Data-driven attribution reveals which channels deserve more budget, even if they don't get the final click.
+Data-driven attribution reveals which channels deserve more budget, even if they don't get the final click.

 The confusion isn't a bug.
 It's three different answers to three different questions, all displayed in one report.
 Once you know what you're looking at, you can actually "Get Better" by making decisions based on real customer behaviour, not just the last thing they clicked.